Click to Navigate:

 :.
 Use "affresh" tablets once a month on a hot cycle

-with no clothes to keep soap and other
+with no clothes to keep soap and other build up to

 a minimum.
 It will also help with smells.